 Late summer and autumn bring us the beautiful cranberry bean, so named for the deep-red speckles that adorn its white or cream-colored pod.
 If you don’t mind doing a little shelling, fresh fall beans like these take much less time to cook than the dried varieties (though you can buy them dried, too) while providing all the same health benefits.

-Cranberry beans have a delicate, nutty taste that is perfect for cooked, fall salads and soups.
-One cup boiled beans provides 17 grams per cup.
-They are a great source of folate and fiber and also provide thiamin, magnesium, phosphorus, potassium, copper, and manganese — not to mention a little colorful eye-candy.
+Cranberry beans have a delicate, nutty taste that is perfect for cooked, fall salads, and soups.
+One cup of boiled beans provides 17 grams of protein.
+They are packed with nutrients such as thiamin, which helps our bodies to turn the food we eat into the energy we need, magnesium and phosphorus, which support DNA synthesis, potassium, copper, and manganese, a powerful antioxidant — not to mention a little colorful eye-candy.

 To cook, shell the beans and rinse them well.
 Cover with water and bring to a boil for 10 minutes, then turn the heat to low and simmer gently until the beans are tender, another 15- 20 minutes, or to the point where they no longer taste mealy.

 Cranberry beans have a relatively mild flavor and can be used in many different recipes.
-For a simple salad, combine fresh cooked cranberry beans, extra-virgin olive oil, and fresh lemon juice along with chopped fresh parsley or basil or try our Fresh Cranberry Bean & Tuna Salad.
+For a simple salad, combine freshly cooked cranberry beans, extra-virgin olive oil, and fresh lemon juice along with chopped fresh parsley or basil, or try our Fresh Cranberry Bean & Tuna Salad.